 There are over 70 waterfalls in the Colombia River Gorge area.
 Most famous is Multnomah Falls, the tallest waterfall in Oregon.
 Over 2 million visitors per year venture to Multnomah Falls to set their eyes on its 620-foot-high curtain of water.
 You don’t even have to walk for miles to experience this prime spot: Multnomah Falls is a quick joggle from the parking lot.

-If you’re heading up to the crown jewel of falls, be sure to carve out time for quick stops at other local gems like Wahkeena Falls, Horsetail Falls, and Latourell Falls.
+If you’re heading up to the crown jewel of falls, be sure to carve out time on your journey for quick stops at other local gems like Wahkeena Falls, Horsetail Falls, Latourell Falls, and Bridal Veil Falls.
 All these beautiful waterfalls are equally easy to access from the I-84 and are highly recommended stops on your Portland day trip.

 If you’re a fan of photography and natural landscapes, stop at Trillium Lake on one of your side trips from Portland.
 Situated 20 minutes from Mt.
 Hood, this man-made lake offers the ideal position to get stunning pictures of the mountain reflecting from the lake’s smooth surface.

 Early risers will get to take spectacular photos of the mountain in the morning, with bats whizzing past or ducks lazily drifting on the water.
 The first light from the rising sun turns Mount Hood into a spectacle of exotic colors and playful shadows perfectly reflected off the mirror-like surface of the lake.

 The rest of the day, you can enjoy hiking through lush forests on the 2-mile-long lake loop trail, swimming in transparent water, or catching rainbow trout that you can prepare on a campfire next to the lake.

 During the winter, Trillium Lake becomes an amazing spot for Nordic Skiing, especially over weekends and holidays.